I'm the Problem (Morgan Wallen album): Background and singles

-On March 3, 2023, Wallen released his third studio album One Thing at a Time.
+On March 3, 2023, Wallen released his third studio album, One Thing at a Time.
 The album received mixed reviews from music critics, many considering the album too monotonous.
 Despite the mixed critical reception, the album debuted atop the US Billboard 200 chart, remaining there for nineteen non-consecutive weeks throughout 2023 and 2024, eventually becoming the year-end number one album of 2023.
 The album also holds the record for the second-most weeks spent atop the US Top Country Albums chart with 86 weeks.

 To celebrate the one-year anniversary of One Thing at a Time, Wallen released the Abbey Road Sessions.
 The Abbey Road Sessions included an acoustic rendition of "Lies Lies Lies", the lead single from I'm the Problem—which was released on July 5, 2024.
 The Abbey Road Sessions additionally included a cover version of Nothing but Thieves' "Graveyard Whistling", and featured digital collections and live recordings of all 36 tracks from One Thing at a Time, namely from studio number-two.
 Predating the release of the album's second single, "Love Somebody" was teased by Wallen on his various social media accounts.
 Wallen additionally performed the song before release during his One Night at a Time Tour, which garnered positive reception.
 "Love Somebody" released on October 18, 2024, serving as the album's second single.
 Additionally, "Love Somebody" debuted atop the US Billboard Hot 100 dated November 2, 2024, becoming Wallen's third number one on the respective chart, and the 81st song to debut atop the chart in history.

 On December 31, 2024, coinciding with New Year's Eve, Wallen surprise-released the promotional single "Smile".
 The promotional single was released alongside an official music video, becoming Wallen's eighth song to feature a music video.
 Exactly one month later on January 31, 2025, Wallen released the third single from the album, being the title track.
 The title track was first teased on Wallen's Instagram as "I Guess", and received positive reception from fans.
 Then on March 21, 2025, Wallen released two promotional singles: "Just in Case" and "I'm a Little Crazy".
 The former song caused Wallen to break the record for the most top-ten hits from an album before the album's release, with "Just in Case" debuting at number four on the US Billboard Hot 100 dated April 5, 2025.
 (Note: "Just in Case" became the fifth US Billboard Hot 100 top-ten hit from I'm the Problem before its release, eclipsing the conjoint record held by Red and Hollywood's Bleeding by Taylor Swift and Post Malone respectively.)
-Wallen released "Just in Case" as the album's fourth single on March 31, 2025, due to high-demand from fans.
+Wallen released "Just in Case" as the album's fourth single on March 31, 2025.